Welcome to Goingto.University, new home of the StudyLink and Coursefindr university course searches. Please update your bookmarks to the new address.

 Beyond academics, Ghana offers students the opportunity to immerse themselves in its historical sites, lively cultural festivals, and natural beauty, from busy markets to serene beaches.

-• An official letter of acceptance from the Ghanaian educational institution confirming your enrollment in a full-time course.
+• An official letter of acceptance from the Ghanaian educational institution confirming enrolment in a full-time course.

 Ghana student visa work regulations

-After completing their studies, graduates may explore opportunities to extend their stay in Ghana by seeking employment or engaging in further education, subject to the country’s immigration policies at that time.
+After completing their studies, graduates may explore opportunities to remain in Ghana for employment, further education, or other purposes, subject to the immigration policies and requirements in place at that time.